fermarsan/aixt/docs/Atmel/MH-ATtiny88/quickref.md

 * The ATtiny88 microcontroller is a small, high performance AVR microcontroller using a RISC processor.
 This microcontroller comes in two packages that are mainly used for interfacing and control between different sensors and devices.

-* Este microcontrolador está disponible con bajo consumo de energía a través de MSSP y ADC de 10 bits.
-El código de instrucciones de este microcontrolador se puede guardar a través de SRAM -512 bytes y EEPROM -64 bytes, fabricado por la empresa Micro Ship Tecnologic.
+* This microcontroller is available with low power consumption through MSSP and 10-bit ADC.
+The instruction code of this microcontroller can be stored through SRAM - 512 bytes and EEPROM - 64 bytes, manufactured by Micro Ship Tecnologic.

 ## Las funciones: